Woman bites Geneva officer while being placed under arrest

 GENEVA, N.Y.
 (WROC) — A woman was arrested after she stole from a local business and fought with police once caught, members of the Geneva Police Department said Wednesday.

-On Tuesday, GPD officers say they responded to a business on Wadsworth Street for the report of a larceny-in-progress.
+On Tuesday, GPD officers said they responded to a business on Wadsworth Street for the report of a larceny-in-progress.

 They then learned that 32-year-old Shanell Eldridge had entered the store, knocked over a display, stolen items, and left.

-Officers say they located Eldridge on nearby Middle Street, where they attempted to arrest her.
+Officers said they located Eldridge on nearby Middle Street, where they attempted to arrest her.

-She became “irate” and began screaming and yelling obscenities towards the officers, officials say, biting one of the officers on the arm.
+She became “irate” and began screaming and yelling obscenities towards the officers, according to officials, and then began biting one of the officers on the arm.

-Eldridge did not calm down during the arrest, and continued to act “disorderly,” authorities say.

 The business declined to press charges for the larceny.